 - 1 teaspoon chopped chives

 To make the potato puffs

 - Preheat oven to 400 degrees.
 Liberally spray a non-stick mini muffin tin with non-stick spray.

-- Add the mashed potatoes, flour, egg, and cheddar cheese to a medium mixing bowl and stir well to combine.
+- Add the flour, egg, and cheddar cheese to the potatoes and stir well to combine.

 - Bake for 25 minutes.

 - Let cool 15 minutes before running using a small spoon to loosen the edges and scoop the puffs from the muffin tin.

 - Serve with the ranch dip.

 To make the ranch dip